-Objectives: To inquire about our context and deepen our understanding to inform instructional practices and decisions, professional identity development, bridging content to students, and recognizing and unpacking biases.
+Objectives: To inquire about our context and deepen our understanding to inform instructional practices and decisions, professional identity development, and to support the bridging of content to students.

 Instructions: In this task, you will analyze each of the following contexts and any effects on teaching/learning: 1) Community in which the school is set; 2) School context and climate; and 3) Classroom context.